-One of the most notable amendments has regarding handballs.
+One of the most notable amendments was in regard to handballs.

 Formerly, rules around handball were based on the offence being deliberate.
 This is still the case, though now there are more specific examples of what should and should not be penalised.